sstadick/hck/README.md

 - Add preprocessor / pigz support
 - Add a greedy/non-greedy option that will ignore blank fields `split.filter(|s| !s.is_empty() || config.opt.non_greedy)`
 - Implement parallel parser as described [here](https://www.semanticscholar.org/paper/Instant-Loading-for-Main-Memory-Databases-M%C3%BChlbauer-R%C3%B6diger/a1b067fc941d6727169ec18a882080fa1f074595?p2df) This should be very doable given we don't care about escaping quotes and such.

-## Questions

-I've ripped the code out of the bstr line closure to go faster.
-The lifetime coercion on the cached vec `shuffler` makes it really hard to break that function because as soon as we start to store things on structs the the compiler realizes what we're doing and throws a fit.
-Additinally, I haven't found a good way to be generic over an iterator produced by split on regex vs split on bstr.
-I think the solution might be wrapping in a concrete type but I'm not sure.
-Overally I'd love for someone who really knows what they are doing to see if they can:

-- Fix up the `line_parser.rs` code so that a concrete `LineParser` object can be passed to the `Core` and used to parse lines.
-- Work out a better way to reuse the `shuffler` vec, or not use it altogether.

 ## References